Welcome to our new website!

 47:23 The speaker had a meaningful conversation with someone about a family reunion before leaving for the United States.

-48:58 Before leaving for Ghana, the speaker gave directions to a relative.
+48:58 Before leaving for Ghana, the speaker had directions from a relative.

 57:06 Encounter with the director at the village, writer's works mentioned.